unicef-drp/mics-geocoding/README.md

 - `mgp_main_window.py` This is the part that handles all the complexity of the plugin interface.
 The signal/slot connection, etc.
   This documentation can't be a complete introduction to Qt interface programmation.
   Basically, this file helps maanging user inputs, testing values, and starts the processes.
-  In order to the run the processes, it triggeres the Step01Manager and Step02Manager contains in the **micsgeocode folder**
+  In order to the run the processes, it triggeres the Step01Manager and CovariatesProcesser contains in the **micsgeocode folder**

 ### MicsGeoCode